thoughtbot/clearance/README.md

 A `SignInGuard` only needs to be an object that responds to `call` and is initialized with a session and the current stack.
 On success a guard should call the next guard or return `SuccessStatus.new` if you don't want any subsequent guards to run.
-On failure a guardn should call `FailureStatus.new(failure_message)`.
+On failure a guard should call `FailureStatus.new(failure_message)`.

 For convenience a [SignInGuard](lib/clearance/sign_in_guard.rb) class has been provided and